osygroup/ASP.NET_Core-Elastic_APM-Docker/README.md

 # ASP.NET Core Web Application + Elastic APM in Docker

-Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of Platform as a Service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate